When a student requests music credits for private study, in voice or an instrument, a principal may grant 5 credits for each of:

 Principals are to recommend credits and a percentage mark only on the basis of official transcripts issued by Conservatory Canada or the Royal Conservatory of Music.
 Diplomas, photocopies of diplomas or photocopies of transcripts will not be accepted for evaluation purposes.

-To obtain course credit and have the course mark reported, students are to have passed both the practical and theory components listed in the chart for that course level.
+To obtain course credit and have the course mark reported, students are to have passed both the practical and theory components listed in the table below for that course level.

 Marks submitted by schools to Alberta Education should be calculated for each course as follows: